pathwaycom/llm-app/README.md

 ### Step 3: Build and run the app

-You can install and run the LLM App in two different ways.
+You can install and run your chosen LLM App example in two different ways.

 #### Using Docker